-You are correct that the NCL Board has not done a stellar job of communicating about its activities over the past few months.
-However, your message reflects some possible misunderstandings about the way the Coalition and its Board operate, so we would like to try to clarify those.
+Like any organization, we’re sure there are ways we could improve our communications processes, and we would welcome any suggestions you may have.
+Your message reflects some possible misunderstandings about the way the Coalition and its Board operate, so we would like to try to clarify those.

-NCL delegate and Board membership: As you know, each NCL member organization designates one or more delegates to NCL.
-The delegate is listed on the NCL members' listserv to receive general NCL communications, is the contact for membership renewals, and is the person who (usually) attends the spring and fall general membership meetings.
+NCL delegate and Board membership: As you know, anyone affiliated with an NCL member may participate in the coalition.
+(As many or as few people as that organization wants– we leave it up to the organization.)
+That includes subscribing to the NCL members' listserv to receive general NCL communications about our activities: anyone affiliated with a member can be added to this list.
+In addition, it has been our practice, and it is helpful, to provide a one or more “delegates” to serve as a point of contact to serve as the contact for membership renewals.
+That person usually attends the spring and fall general membership meetings, but again, some organizations send others as well or instead of their official delegate.

 The delegate is not automatically a Board member, however, and is not expected to participate in Board meetings.

 Appointment to the Board: Per the NCL bylaws, in the event of a mid-term vacancy, the Board may appoint a person to fill the vacancy.
 Such an appointment does not require a vote of the general membership.
 This year we have experienced several mid-term vacancies, and have been working to fill them.
 We have now made those appointments, and they will be announced to the general membership at the time of the general membership meeting later this month.

 Election to the Board: Per the NCL bylaws, except for the appointment process outlined above, people become Board members through a standard process in which the current Board solicits nominations from the NCL membership, prepares a slate of nominees, and submits that slate to the general membership for approval.
 This process usually takes place in the fall, but has been delayed this year because we felt that we should fill the mid-term vacancies before moving ahead with the regular election process.
-We are now getting the regular nomination/election process back on track; it is being led by Silja Kallenbach and Deborah Kennedy, who will be in touch with you soon about a possible nominee from COABE.
+We are now getting the regular nomination/election process back on track; it is being led by Silja Kallenbach and Deborah Kennedy, who will be in touch with all members soon about potential nominees.
 We look forward to receiving your nomination(s)!

 Board minutes: The NCL Board does not automatically share its meeting minutes with the general membership.
 In this regard NCL operates the same way other membership organizations do.
 We are not aware of any such organization, including TESOL, ILA, AAACE, or COABE, that sends the minutes of its Board meetings out to its general membership.
-Of course, the minutes can be made available to anyone who requests them, per federal law.
-We will be sending you the minutes of the January and March meetings as s oon as these have been approved by the NCL Board.
+Minutes can be made available for inspection to member under certain circumstances under law.
+We will be sending you the minutes of the January and March meetings as soon as these have been approved by the NCL Board.

-Capacity: As you know, the Coalition does not have any paid administrative staff, so all NCL tasks are carried out by Board members.
-This can mean that completion of NCL tasks is deferred in favor of activities associated with Board members' full-time staff positions elsewhere.
+Capacity: As you know, the Coalition does not have any paid administrative staff, so most NCL administrative tasks are carried out by Board members.
+This can mean that completion of NCL administrative tasks sometimes must be deferred in favor of activities associated with Board members' full-time staff positions elsewhere.
 In addition, the Coalition has a very limited infrastructure.
 Several member organizations, including ProLiteracy, the American Library Association, World Education, and the Center for Applied Linguistics, have generously provided support in the form of meeting space, platforms for webinar provision, and other in-kind infrastructure in order to enable the NCL to carry out its projects.